Jump to:

 Herbs: Now is a great time to start growing next year’s herbs.
 Get them going inside so they’re ready for next year.

 Nemesia: Plant in rich soil with good drainage.
-Grows well in cool temperatures and can be grown in pot or garden.
+It grows well in cool temperatures and can be grown in a pot or garden.

-Asparagus Crown: Plant wide and deep hole with fertilizer sprinkled in.
+Asparagus crown: Plant wide and deep holes with fertiliser sprinkled in.
 Spread the crowns out centrally within this hole.
 Cover and gently firm, then water well.

-Bare-root varieties: Whether it’s beautiful roses or fruit trees, November and late autumn is the perfect time to get tree varieties into the ground.
-Trees enjoy the dark and cold conditions of the coming winter, so it’s a good idea to get them in early to make the best use of the season.
+Bare-root varieties: November and late autumn is the perfect time to get them into the ground.
+Trees enjoy the dark and cold conditions of the coming winter.
+It’s a good idea to get them in early to make the best use of the season.

 December

 This is winter through and through.
 The cool temperatures and cold, hard ground do limit the amount of planting and growing that is able to be done.
-But limits are made to be broken, and for those most courageous of gardeners, there is certainly some work to be done.
+But limits are made to be broken.
+For those most courageous of gardeners, there is certainly some work to be done.

 December Plant or Sow Indoors: Plant or Sow Outdoors: Flowers: Laurentia, Snapdragon Cyclamen, Sweet Peas Fruit and Vegetables: N/A N/A